druid-io/druid-io.github.io/druid-powered.md

 Streamlyzer uses Druid as a next generation online video analytics for online video companies or publishers.
 Streamlyzer is gathering information from real end-users of our customers and provides visualized real-time analytics in dashboard showing how video contents are delivered and how end-users are experiencing the streaming service.

+## Sugo

+Sugo is a company that focus on realtime multi-dimension analytics and mining on big data.
+We build our platform based on druid, and developed our own extensions to make it more powerful.

 ## Time Warner Cable

 TWC uses Druid for exploratory analytics.